Valsorim98/Internship/Diary/README.md

 * Read about threads and python threads, daemon - a thread that is terminated on program exit.

 * Make every on_config thread a daemon.

+* Added a function to read the measurement mode in configure_SDM120 project.